 Ron exhaled and leaned against the wall, folding his arms.
-Harry hovered nearby, glancing toward the dungeons every now and then.
+Harry hovered nearby, glancing now and then toward the dungeons.
 When a Slytherin boy scurried into the entrance hall and cast a wary glance backward, he knew the Carrows were near.

 Sure enough, twin pale faces soon loomed in the shadowy hallway.
 Two pairs of grey eyes unerringly sought Harry out, and the sisters strode toward him.
 A gaggle of upper-year girls who had been chattering in the middle of the hall scooted aside, and an abrupt hush fell.
 He grinned at his approaching dates.
 It was less reputation and more sheer presence.

 Flora and Hestia didn't return his smile, but their steps quickened, and their joined hands swung between them.
 Halting before him, they spoke in unison.
 "Hello, Harry."